ibm-cloud-docs/ContinuousDelivery/toolchains_using.md

 {: #managing_access_resource_groups}

 You can use the Identity and Access Management (IAM) service to manage user access to toolchains in resource groups.
 For more information about managing access control with IAM, see [Managing user access to toolchains in resource groups](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-iam-security).

-You can also grant users access to toolchains by adding them to both the Cloud Foundry org that the toolchain is associated with and the access control list for the toolchain.
-For more information about granting users access to toolchains in Cloud Foundry orgs, see [Managing user access to toolchains in Cloud Foundry orgs](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-cf-security).

 Users with access to toolchains might be counted as authorized users of the {{site.data.keyword.contdelivery_full}} service.
 For more information about how authorized users are counted, see [Plan limitations and usage](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-limitations_usage).